 Your stomach has a mind of its own.
 Literally.
-The enteric nervous system is the digestive system’s response network.
+The enteric nervous system is the digestive system's response network.
 It causes the stomach to react to anxiety by slowing down or speeding up the digestive process.
 Various uncomfortable symptoms can result, such as nausea and heartburn.
 What you put in your stomach can have the reverse effect.
 Scientists know more and more about which foods set off anxiety triggers and which substances in food make it difficult to relax.
-Here are three tips on how to use nutrition therapy to stay healthy and stress-free.
+With nutrition and anxiety in mind, here are three tips on how to use nutrition therapy to stay healthy and stress-free.

 Regulate Your Caffeine Intake

 Caffeine is one of those stimulants that is hard to give up.
 Caffeine has gone through a lot of ups and downs in its reputation as a daily habit for many Americans.
 For a long time, it was simply seen as bad for you.
 Now it appears that it can improve athletic performance and may not be as bad for you as it once was thought to be.
 However, like all stimulants, caffeine must be used in moderation, or not at all.

 One of our favorite bloggers wrote about how she couldn't get rid of her insomnia.
 She tried everything.
 She regulated her diet carefully.
 Then, one night, before she turned off the light, she reached for the super-sized caffeinated soda on the night table.
 She suddenly realized what she was doing.
 She stopped drinking caffeine at bedtime, and her sleeping habits improved.
 Timing means a lot with caffeine.
 Avoid energy drinks and supplements containing caffeine or other stimulants.
 Even energizing natural herbs can produce anxiety, especially if taken in high doses.
 Read the caution label on the bottle.
 Some people are more sensitive to the ingredients than others.
 If you are feeling anxious, be especially aware of your stimulant intake.